DesislavaSavova220665/bee_tmpl8/README.md

 - The bee can be controlled with arrow keys
 - The flowers gets randomly placed
 - The bee can collect the flowers
-- Each flower increase bee score by 1 point
+- Each flower increase bee score by 1, 2 or 3 points depending on what flower you collect

 ### Build